GoogleCloudPlatform/python-compat-runtime/README.md

 already been deployed successfully to Managed VMs using the default runtime version.*

-As this version of the Python runtime is currently in beta, it is not built as a stable Docker image like other runtimes.
+As this version of the Python runtime is currently in alpha, it is not built as a stable Docker image like other runtimes.
 Instead it can be put into place via modifications to an application's Dockerfile.